 Having lived and volunteered abroad and all across the United States, my love for traveling is something my family and friends know me for.
-It was also something that was held over my head as a cautionary tale before becoming a mom.
-People would condescendingly tell me to “get it out of my system now before baby,” or say things like “you won’t be able to do that anymore when the babies come!”
+But, unfortunately, it was also something that was held over my head as a cautionary tale before becoming a mom.
+People would condescendingly tell me to “get it out of my system now before baby” or say things like, “you won’t be able to do that anymore when the babies come!”

 Hitting the Road at 5 Weeks

 When our daughter was just 5 weeks old, she went on her first road trip.
 Our destination was approximately four hours from our home, and we were going somewhere we’d never been before.

 But even before booking our accommodations, we scoped out the area: We found a nearby clinic that would be our go-to spot in the event of an emergency.

 We booked a well-rated (and cheap!)
 Airbnb: This allows you to read reviews, search by “suitable for families/couples/etc.,” and also gives you a place that might feel more like “home” than a hotel.

 As with any road trip, check out your vehicle and get a tune-up if needed: The last thing you need is a flat tire, full boobs, and a hollering baby or spouse (or both!).
 Check the tire pressure, oil, and freon.